CNN cited the American Immigration Council's recent report ...

 - In 2009, 91.5% of children in Asian families in Arkansas were U.S. citizens, as were 89.5% of children in Latino families.

-Immigrant, Latino, and Asian entrepreneurs, consumers, and taxpayers add billions of dollars and thousands of jobs to Arkansas’s economy.
+Immigrant, Latino, and Asian entrepreneurs and consumers add billions of dollars and thousands of jobs to Arkansas’s economy.

 - Arkansas’s 5,436 Latino-owned businesses had sales and receipts of $821 million and employed 4,269 people in 2007, the last year for which data is available.
 The state’s 3,322 Asian-owned businesses had sales and receipts of $855.7 million and employed 7,285 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are integral to Arkansas’s economy as workers.
+Immigrants are integral to Arkansas’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Arkansas, the state would lose $798 million in economic activity, $354 million in gross state product, and approximately 6,660 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 - Arkansas’s 4,964 foreign students contributed over $129 million to the state’s economy in tuition, fees, and living expenses for the 2013-2014 academic year, according to NAFSA: Association of International Educators.